o-ran-sc/it-dep/docs/installation-guides.rst

 Abstract
 ========

-This document describes how to install <Component>, it's dependencies and required system resources.
+This document describes how to install the components deployed by scripts and Helm charts under the it/dep repository, it's dependencies and required system resources.

 .. contents::
    :depth: 3